 In addition to the quantity of temporary accommodations, their quality from the perspective of users is important.
 Data on user satisfaction is rarely collected for housing services for the homeless and even less for users of emergency accommodations which tend to have a high turnover of clients.
-However, in all ten countries with the exception of Slovenia qualitative reports collected by Pleace et al. (2019) indicated problems in at least some emergency accommodations (Table 27).
+However, in all ten countries except for Slovenia qualitative reports collected by Pleace et al. (2019) indicated problems in at least some emergency accommodations (Table 28).